ctfs/write-ups-2015/easyctf-2015/forensics/corrupted/README.md

 ![](./5WzbbhtpMkQ.jpg)

-We print out their differences first with `xxd` to see that a stream of bytes have been modified:
+We print out their differences first with `xxd` to see that a stream of bytes has been modified:

 ```bash
 $ diff <(xxd yuno.jpg) <(xxd yunos/5WzbbhtpMkQ.jpg)